Trendyol/Confluent.Kafka/README.md

 * Can set commit period from `AddKafkaConsumer()` extension method.
 * Can set maximum retry count from `AddKafkaConsumer()` extension method.

+You can open issues and all PRs are welcome.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)